Hey there. We’re glad you’re interested in contributing to ExpatDen. If you have a topic that could benefit our readers, we’d love to hear about it.

 - The Best Way to Send Money to Canada

 Pitch Us An Idea

-If you have an article idea, partial draft, or rough draft that you’d like to send our way, feel free to get in touch with our editor.
+If you have an article idea, partial draft, or rough draft that you’d like to send our way, feel free to use the form at the bottom of this page.

 In your pitch, tell us which of the main topics you want to write about, which of the categories your article will fit in, and in which style you’ll format the article.

 For article ideas, submit a paragraph explaining how your topic will benefit readers.
 If you can include a topic outline, even better.